maargenton/go-testreport/README.md

 reports test-suites and test-fixtures, they should be imported as tests with nested tests.

-When loading test results from a YAML file, `passed` and `failed` counts and overall `success` are updated from counting the _leaf tests_ that are passing / failing.

-In the YAML representation, a few addition fields are supported for packages and tests, that can be included in the reports if specified:
+In the YAML representation, a few additional fields are supported for tests, packages, and overall report, that can be included in the reports if specified:

 For tests:
 - `failure`: should be `true` if a test failed, can be ommitted otherwise.